bellingcat/auto-archiver-setup-tool/README.md

 2. login to your firebase account with `firebase login`
 3. make sure you have access to the project `firebase projects:list`
 4. build `yarn build` and then release `firebase deploy --only hosting`
+5. to update schedule functions `firebase deploy --only functions`